Lab Procedures & Notes

 This procedure applies if you analyze your samples at Craig Rasmussen’s lab.

-Request permission from him before using their facilities.
-Also, this machine emits radiation so is always good to communicate when you are using it.
+• Request permission from Craig Rasmussen before using their facilities.
+Also, this machine emits radiation so you have to be approved by RLSS to use it.

 NOTES: